 These simple, Blueberry Cassava Flour Muffins are perfect for a grain free, dairy free breakfast or snack.
-They're packed with fresh blueberries, sweetened with maple syrup and made with cassava flour.
+They're made with cassava flour, packed with fresh blueberries, sweetened with maple syrup and absolutely delicious!

 Blueberries have been my number one this summer.